Should your small business enroll in a QACA?

 • Here’s what you need to know about QACA plans—and if they make sense for your business.

-Small business owners often bear a large burden when it comes to wearing many hats and juggling many roles.
-An increasingly popular option for small businesses and start-ups looking to simplify retirement planning, automatic enrollment encourages employees to save for retirement by requiring them to opt-out of plan contributions.
-In other words, it makes saving the default—not a special option.
-Designed to help increase plan participation, this option also provides tax incentives for many businesses, among other benefits.
+Automatic enrollment is an increasingly popular option for small businesses and start-ups looking to simplify retirement planning.
+It can help encourage employees to save for retirement by requiring them to opt out of plan contributions.
+In other words, it makes saving the default.
+Designed to help increase plan participation, auto-enrollment also provides tax incentives for many businesses, among other benefits.

 Whether you’re launching a new retirement plan or considering updating your company’s current plan, it’s worthwhile to take a look at expanded automatic enrollment options.